 A 2020 report from U.S. News & World Report agrees: “An MBA can often serve as a gateway to business leadership positions, experts say, and management roles typically involve higher salaries than nonmanagement jobs.”

 There are several major considerations when weighing online MBA programs, including requirements, accreditation, support, cost, and other factors.
-We sat down with Mark Johnson, Associate Dean of MBA Programs at Wake Forest University, to explore nine key things to consider when choosing an online MBA program.
+We sat down with Mark Johnson, Fellow in Investments & Portfolio Management and teaching professor at Wake Forest University, to explore nine key things to consider when choosing an online MBA program.

 Accreditation organizations are independent agencies that examine all facets of an MBA program—curricula, faculty, retention and graduation rates, the student body, and alumni satisfaction.
 Accreditation experts review this information to determine if an institution is providing high-quality instruction in its MBA program to meet accreditation standards.